goto-eof/telemetry-workloan-test/README.md

 ### Moreover
- - the select involves the execution of a query with a subquery and a grup by statement.
+ - the select involves the execution of a query with a subquery and a group by statement.